akbarhossain/SCFU/surrey_youth_championship.md

 |Venue|Whitgift Sports Centre<br/>Haling Park<br/>South Croydon<br/>CR2 6YT<br/>[Google Map](https://www.google.com/maps/place/Whitgift+School/@51.3598321,-0.102564,15z/data=!4m5!3m4!1s0x0:0x92e930dd9b0fbea9!8m2!3d51.3598321!4d-0.102564)
 |Age| U10, U12, U14, U19
 |Competition format|For each category there will, depending on numbers, be one or two rounds of pools for all fencers followed by a Direct Elimination.<br/>The format will be described on the day.<br/>No fence off for 3rd place.|
-|Competition Organiser|Dr. James Hamilton
+|Competition Organiser|Ian de Whalley
-|Contact number for day of competition|07715 146071
+|Contact number for day of competition|0208 337 5648
 |Entry fee|£15 per weapon<br/>Entry for foil & epee or Sabre may be possible depending on whether the fencer is still in the foil competition.
 |Entry List|[Sport80](https://bf.sport80.com/)
 Check in close|